 I decide to give the TV one more try and I choose the movie "Mary Poppin's."
 I don't need to hear the dialog.
 After all, I just saw a live performance of the play less than a month ago.
 Two songs into the movie and the screen freezes.
 I can't get it to start.
 I can't switch channels.
 I can't even go back to the main menu.
 I turn the TV on and off several times.
 No help.
 My TV is out of commission.
 All the others on the plane seem fine.
 (Much later I notice source code is displaying on my screen, but it remains inoperable for most of the trip.)

 By then I have run out of entertainment options.
 I decide to just go to sleep.
 I push the button to recline my seat-back.
 It doesn't recline.
 I try pushing harder.
 I try pounding on the back of the chair.
 It's locked solid in an upright position, just like it's been welded.

-I can sleep in a chair if it is reclined ever so slightly -- maybe just five degrees -- but I haven't perfected the art of sleeping sitting straight up.
+I can sleep in a chair if it is reclined ever so slightly -- maybe just ten degrees -- but I haven't perfected the art of sleeping sitting straight up.